Trilobita - Trilobites

 The currently most accepted theory is that the Trilobita is a Class within the Superclass Arachnomorpha, one of two Superclasses within the Subphylum Schizoramia of the Phylum Arthropoda, and as such are more closely related to Chelicerata, than to Myriapoda, Crustacea or Hexapoda, including insects (see chart above).
 Subphylum Schizomoria also contains Crustaceomorpha among whose members are primitive arthropods common to the Burgess shale and Chengjiang.

 Perhaps unraveling the complex ancestry of the trilobite from among the diverse arthropod cousins of the Cambrian Explosion and into the Precambrian will never be satisfactorily accomplished – different consensus opinions are likely to hold sway until giving way to a new one.
 The disappearance of the last trilobite gene some 260 million years ago precludes forever a molecular determination of lineage based on conserved sequences as is possible among animals that have left descendants into modern time.
-The taxonomy and phylogeny of Trilobita shown in the table above right is but one plausible arrangement, placing trilobites within Subphylum Chelicerata.
+The taxonomy and phylogeny of Trilobita shown in the table above right is but one plausible arrangement, placing trilobites as closely related to Subphylum Chelicerata.
 Much more information is given at the links.

 Trilobites Through Geologic Time